 • Bike at least 10 miles three months after surgery.
 I had to wait two months to bike because my knee had to heal enough to support me just in case my bicycle tipped and forced me to throw my leg out to the side to keep from falling.
 If I injured my knee before it was sufficiently healed, the chances were good that I’d need surgical treatment to repair it.
 At two months, I rode 7 miles on my bicycle, and at the three-month mark, I rode 15 miles.

 • Achieve at least 135o of flexion in my new knee by the end of my PT sessions.
 There’s a limit to how far a mechanical replacement knee joint can be flexed.
-The PT minimum goal is 120o-130o.
+The PT goal is 120o-130o.
 The normal range of flexion for a natural knee is 120o-150o; about 145o is average.
 At my last PT session, Sarah prepared her report for my doctor and measured my knee flexion at 141o.
 I took that good news home to Ted, and we went out for medium-sized (not small) chocolate-dipped DQ cones to celebrate.

 I am so thankful for all the people—the doctors, the nurses, Sarah, other PT patients, friends, family, and especially Ted, for getting me through this.
 I couldn’t have done it without all of you—especially during those first two months!
 It’s great to move without knee pain.